 See Appendix C for Status of Regulatory Affairs.
-All State regulations and State statutes cited in this discussion are readily available on the internet.
+All State regulations and State statutes cited in this discussion are readily available from our web-site.

 Environmental Statutes

 Pursuant to State statute CRS §25-18.5-105(1), an illegal drug laboratory that has not met the cleanup standards set by the State Board of Health may be deemed a public health nuisance.